-1. Did the participants and staff perceive that the learning outcomes were achieved?
+- 1. Did the participants and staff perceive that the learning outcomes were achieved? - 2.
+Were effective measures put in place to support the learning outcomes and delivery? - 3.
+Did the participants and staff perceive the peer-peer and academic support to be effective?

-- 2. Were effective measures put in place to support the learning outcomes and delivery? - 3.
-Did the participants and staff perceive the peer-peer and academic support to be effective? - The first 'pre-course' questionnaire focused on participants' perceptions of the: i) learning outcomes of the trip, (ii) learning support (i.e., peer-peer and academic-student interactions), as well as some of the iii) logistics and challenges associated with online-distance learning, particularly virtual field trips.
-The questionnaire design and the statements for which perceptions were elicited were informed by the original field trip learning outcomes; and further developed by staff discussions during the design of the programme that reflected concerns with delivery of the learning outcomes and associated factors such as cohort cohesion and the logistics and issues of virtual field trip delivery.
-The full set of questions in the survey can be found in the supplementary material.
-All the questionnaires eliciting perceptions were answered anonymously. - The questionnaires started with two questions that elicited student and staff perceptions using an open 225 text box response on the positive and negative aspects of a virtual field course.
-The questions were: "What do you think the positive aspects of a virtual field course might be?" and "What do you think the negative aspects of a virtual field course might be?".
-Participants were then asked to answer to what extent they agreed with 25 statements (Supplementary Material) using a likert scale response between 1 and 5, corresponding to how much they agreed with the statement.
-We chose a mixed methods approach 230 with a likert scale to allow for easy analysis of the survey, but with an open text box in which participants could add qualitative statements to elaborate on their quantitative answers.
-The open text allowed participants to highlight any areas they felt were important but that had not been raised by the questionnaire statements.
+The first pre-course questionnaire focused on participants' perceptions of (i) the learning outcomes of the trip; (ii) the learning support (i.e. peer-peer and academic-student interactions); and (iii) some of the logistics and challenges associated with online distance learning, particularly virtual field trips.
+The questionnaire design and the statements for which perceptions were elicited were informed by the original field trip learning outcomes, and they were then further developed by staff discussions during the design of the programme that reflected concerns regarding the delivery of the learning outcomes and associated factors, such as cohort cohesion and logistics, and issues involved with virtual field trip delivery.
+The full set of the survey questions can be found in the Supplement.
+All of the questionnaires eliciting perceptions were answered anonymously.

+The questionnaires started with two questions that elicited student and staff perceptions using an open-text-box response on the positive and negative aspects of a virtual field course.
+The questions were as follows:

+- What do you think the positive aspects of a virtual field course might be? - What do you think the negative aspects of a virtual field course might be?

+Participants were then asked to express the extent to which they agreed with 25 statements (Supplement) using a Likert scale response between 1 and 5, corresponding to how much they agreed with the statement.
+We chose a mixed-methods approach with a Likert scale to allow for easy analysis of the survey, but we also included an open text box in which participants could add qualitative statements to elaborate on their quantitative answers.
+The open text allowed participants to highlight any areas that they felt were important but that had not been raised by the questionnaire statements.
 The student and staff questionnaires mirrored each other and were simply phrased for participation and delivery respectively.
-The second 'post-course' questionnaire was 235 circulated after the course and focused on the same statements as presented in the 'pre-course' questionnaire, but from the new perspective of having completed the course or, for staff, having delivered it.
-It is important to note that not all student participants completed the pre-course questionnaire in advance of the course, and that some students returned theirs after the first week of the course.
+The second post-course questionnaire was circulated after the course and focused on the same statements as presented in the precourse questionnaire, although from the new perspective of having completed the course or, for staff, having delivered it.
+It is important to note that not all student participants completed the pre-course questionnaire in advance of the course and that some students returned theirs after the first week of the course.

-3.2 Survey Analysis
+3.2 Survey analysis